ndarosa2/CS598_DL4H_Project/README.md

  * Dependencies
  	* Python 3.7
  	* Cuda version 10.2
- 		* If Cuda is not used to accelerate training, then the Pytorch scripts need to be edited.
+ 		* If Cuda is not used to accelerate training, then the Pytorch scripts need to be edited to not use a GPU; however, training solely on CPU is not feasible due to the computation time.
  	* PyTorch version 1.5.0
 	* spaCy
 	* dill